A Beginners Guide to cPanel

 - Does cPanel have backup capabilities?

 Yes!
-To understand more about how to go about backing up your cPanel, check out this article here: How to Generate & Download a Website Backup
+To understand more about how to back up your cPanel, check out this article here: How to Generate & Download a Website Backup.

 - Does cPanel cost anything?